 Unless line managers have the ability to think strategically and cascade down organisational goals to team goals, team members will find it hard to prioritise because they won’t know what is most important at any one time.

 Industry disruption is making this skill even more important.
 An organisation’s focus can change more rapidly than in the past as it responds to emerging challenges.
 Therefore, line managers must be able to quickly ascertain what’s important and communicate this to the team.

 This is intrinsically linked to the last skill, big-picture thinking and prioritisation.
 A line manager could be the greatest strategic thinker on earth.
 However, if they can’t effectively orient their team towards these goals, they aren’t actually making a difference to performance.

 As we discussed in our article on the 5 things line managers wish they’d been told earlier, delegation is a critical line management tool.
 It allows line managers to:

-Without the confidence and skills to delegate effectively, being an effective line manager is very difficult, if not impossible.
+Without the confidence and skills to delegate effectively, being an effective line manager is very difficult.